clemsonciti/palmetto-documentation/docs/about.md

 Palmetto cluster operates in a condominium model which allows faculty to purchase immediate access to compute nodes on the cluster.
 More information can be found in the [Owner's Guide]({{site.baseurl}}/owners.html).

+## Acknowledging Palmetto Cluster

+We would appreciate if all publications that include results generated using the Palmetto cluster include a short statement in the Acknowledgment section.
+As an example, the acknowledgment may look like this:

+**Clemson University is acknowledged for generous allotment of compute time on Palmetto cluster.**